Oscar's Investment Strategy

 I am not planning on doing any future projections on revenue or earnings, basically, because it is not possible to know at which rate they will keep doing acquisitions and investing in organic growth, so it would be just some imaginary Excel experiment.
 Personally, I think the current multiple (of probably depressed earnings) is low for the quality and potential of this business and I find that Patrick DeSouza is a very talented and ambitious Owner-Operator, so I leave it in his hands.
 He also has a lot in stake so that makes me believe he will do his best.

-If Patrick can keep compounding per share net income and cash flows at 20%, which I believe he can for some years, the current multiple is very low compared to the future cash flows of the business.
+If Patrick can keep compounding per share net income at 20%, which I believe he can for some years, the current multiple is very low compared to the future cash flows of the business.
 In the short-term we might see a lot of volatility, but I am pretty confident in the future.
 I hope this post was a good business profile and helped you understand the opportunity here.

 Note: I plan on updating the valuation on the bottom of this post once we get the 2022 full year results.